RTiK/swiss-traditional-costume-classification/README.md

 pip install -r requirements.txt
 ```

-* Import the database into a MySQL database (or a comparable relational database), the schema `stcdb` will be created automatically
+* Import the database backup into a MySQL database (or a comparable relational database).
+The schema `stcdb` will be created automatically

 ```bash
 mysql --user user --password < data/database/stcdb_backup.sql
 ```

-* Extract the archives `patches.7z` and `descriptors.7z` (default location for these directories is `data/patches` and `data/descriptors`)
+* Extract the archives `patches.7z` and `descriptors.7z` in the Release 0.1 (default location for these directories is `data/patches` and `data/descriptors`)

 ```bash
 7z x patches.7z -o data/patches